 In the first two banding seasons at Stockton most of the Little Terns were caught during the first four months of the years, the exception being seven which were caught on 4 May 1975.
-Subsequently birds have been caught from the first week in November until the last week in April.

 On the nights of 19 and 20 December 1975, 33 birds were caught.
 All were in eclipse plumage with black or almost black bills, and were at a similar stage of moult; the two outer primaries were old, the next two were partly emerged and the remainder were new.
 At that time of the year the local population of Little Terns should be at the height of their breeding season along the eastern coast of Australia.